Pearson | PTE

 Often people get confused between connecting words and transitional words, however, there is a big difference.
 While connecting words connect the two sub-points of the main point, transitional words help you move from one point (aspect) to another.

-Perfect example to this would be: In an essay, as you start describing your first stance after the introduction of the topic, you should start your paragraph with transitional words like: To commence with/ To begin with… and you may conclude your writing by mentioning transitional words like: In conclusion, and then start concluding the point.
+A perfect example of this would be: In an essay, as you start describing your first stance after the introduction of the topic, you should start your paragraph with transitional words like: To commence with/ To begin with… and you may conclude your writing by mentioning transitional words like: In conclusion, and then start concluding the point.

-Language enhancement is not magical, so you need to have patience and keep practicing.
+Language enhancement is not magical, so you need to have patience and keep practising.
 Regularly revise from the personal journal you have made.

 Do not forget your dream of studying abroad, so be consistent and optimistic.
 Relax and refresh yourself with mindful activities.